pentandra/proposals/scholarlycommons.org/index.md

 response][Continuing the conversations] for some background thoughts, though this is still a moving target._

+A vision for this project is painted beautifully by the humanist Jeffrey Schnapp in his concept of <dfn id="def:ubiquitous-curation">ubiquitous curation</dfn> in the lecture [<cite>Knowledge Design</cite>][knowledge design].

 The most fundamental purpose of this project is to provide a place to explore and eventually answer the question: _what is the Scholarly Commons?_ It will build upon all the work that we have done in the past as a steering committee and working group, as well as the outputs from the workshops in Madrid, Portland, and San Diego.
 Going forward, it will provide an open and even playing field for anyone to contribute to the definition of the Scholarly Commons.

 The output of this project will be a modern, reusable, prototypical research